-Everything is coming to a head.
+Everything is coming to an end.

 Thrawn is another fan favorite from Timothy Zahn’s Legends novel Heir to the Empire.
 He has developed a strong following and his appearance brings him full force into the new canon history.
 Voiced by Lars Mikkelsen (Sherlock and House of Cards fame), Thrawn is as conniving, cunning, and meticulous as his book version.
 During Season 3 he is the primary antagonist to the growing Rebellion and through a number of data points is able to finally determine the rebel base on Atollon.
 He launches a strategic attack on the planet, only to have it narrowly thwarted by the Force-wielding Bendu and the help of Sabine’s faction from Mandalore.

-Which begs the question – could Rex be that grizzled old fighter on Endor?
+And could Rex be that grizzled old fighter on Endor?
 In a Q&A last year at the end of Season 2, Dave Filoni, the show’s executive producer and guiding light said, “…the one thing I have really thought about is, I really do think that Rex is that guy on Endor.
 I really do.
 Why else is there a bearded old guy on Endor?
 Why?
 It makes no sense!”
 If one man could make that a reality, it would be Dave.

 What do you hope to see in Season 4?